 A Brief Overview of the Aspect Ratio

 For decades, the standard aspect ratio was 1.37:1, or the Academy Ratio.
-It wasn’t until big production houses had to compete with the commercialization of television sets that they began experimenting with new, exciting aspect ratios to give the audiences something they couldn’t get at home: wider, larger screens that immersed the audience deeper into the film.
+It wasn’t until big production houses had to compete with the commercialization of television sets that they began experimenting with new, exciting aspect ratios to give the audiences something they couldn’t get at home—wider, larger screens that immersed the audience deeper into the film.

-The 16:9 aspect ratio allowed for the comfortable viewing of both older television programs and blockbuster films without having to crop and “pan and scan” either formats to fit well on the screen.
+The 16:9 aspect ratio allowed for the comfortable viewing of both older television programs and blockbuster films, without having to crop and “pan and scan” either format to fit well on the screen.

-Aspect Ratio for Mood and Setting
+Aspect Ratio Establishes Mood and Setting

-The classic Academy Ratio can create an “old-timey” feel, whereas the super-wide Anamorphic Screen creates the sense of blockbusters and epic fantasy or adventure films.
-Yes, certain color-grading techniques can emphasize these moods, but it starts with the ratio.
+The classic Academy Ratio can create an “old-timey” feel, whereas the super-wide anamorphic screen creates the sense of blockbusters and epic fantasy or adventure films.
+Yes, certain color grading techniques can emphasize these moods, but it starts with the ratio.